 Physical Grading : 2

-Wake early and travel to Ayutthaya (approximately 3.5 hours), the second capital of Siam after Sukhothai, and once one of the most powerful in Asia with over 1 million residents by AD 1700.
+This morning, travel to Ayutthaya (1 hour), the second capital of Siam after Sukhothai, and once one of the most powerful cities in Asia.
 Stop past a street food stall for a demonstration and tasting of roti sai mai, a dish synonymous with the Kingdom of Ayutthaya.
 It consists of a thin pancake wrapped around delicious, fine strands of thin-spun cotton candy.
-Also be sure to try a steaming bowl of guay-tieo-ruea, or 'boat noodles'.
-The combination of fragrant pork broth, roasted strips of meat, Thai-style pork balls and crackling skin, sliced morning glory stalks, fresh green onion and a choice of rice noodles served in Ayutthaya is thought of as the original and best.
+Lunch today is a steaming bowl of guay-tieo-ruea, or boat noodles.
+The combination of fragrant pork broth, roasted slices of meat, Thai-style pork balls and crackling skin, sliced morning glory stalks, fresh green onion and a choice of rice noodles served in Ayutthaya is thought of as the original and best.
 While no longer served from sampans on the river, these narrow rowboats adorn the roadside eateries as a marker of what's on the menu.
 See the remains and reminders of Ayutthaya’s golden age with a guided tour of the picturesque ruins and temples spread across the town.
 The rows of headless Buddhas at Wat Phra Mahathat, sacked by the Burmese in the 18th century, are very atmospheric, and a Buddha head surrounded by Banyan tree roots is perhaps the most photographed site in all of Ayutthaya.
-This evening you’ll head north to Chiang Mai on an overnight train journey, accommodated in soft sleeper class air-conditioned berths (approximately 13 hours).
+Freshen up at a hotel and grab a bite to eat before boarding your overnight train to Chiang Mai (approximately 13 hours).

 Arrive in Chiang Mai by mid-morning.
 The most vibrant city in northern Thailand, Chiang Mai has many famous temples and an interesting old city area.
 Renowned for dazzling beauty and extremely welcoming locals, the ‘Rose of the North’ will leave you spellbound.
 Chances are, you won’t want to leave.
 Most importantly, Chiang Mai is famous for its northern Thai cuisine and may just be home to many of your favourite Thai dishes.
-Lunch today is khao soi, a delicious curry noodle dish that is synonymous with the region.
-The rest of the day is free, and there are so many things to do – spectacular temples, an enormous night market, a picturesque river-front, and fantastic shopping.
-Join your leader on a walk through the old city, hire a bicycle, or simply loosen those muscles with some traditional Thai massage.
-Maybe take a scenic, winding drive up a mountain (around 45 minutes) to one of the country's most stunning temple complexes, Doi Suthep.
-A 300-step naga-guarded stairway leads you to the temples, and the climb is well worth the effort.
-The hypnotic atmosphere of chanting Buddhist monks and sweeping views of the city make for a memorable experience.
-In the evening, check out the Chiang Mai Night Bazaar, full of local handicrafts and fabulous northern street food dishes.
+Lunch today is khao soi: a curry noodle dish that is acclaimed in the region.
+Afterwards, enjoy some free time to relax.
+Meet up with your leader in the early evening and wander through town to Wat Chedi Luang temple.
+Visit a local restaurant for an included dinner.
+Afterwards, you might like to check out the Chiang Mai Night Bazaar, full of local handicrafts and fabulous northern street food dishes.

 |Start Date - End Date||Availability||Price|